Ulmus elliptica: Cultivation

-U. Heyderi, Späth's cultivar name for U. elliptica Koch, appeared in the nursery's catalogues from 1883.
+U. Heyderi, Späth's cultivar name for U. elliptica Koch, appeared in the nursery's catalogues from 1882 as U. Heyderii (later changed to Heyderi), "a new elm from Turkestan".
 It was described as having "large, long, rough, downy leaves".
 One tree was planted in 1896 as U. elliptica, Koch; syns.
 U. Heyderi, Spaeth; U. sibirica, Hort., at the Dominion Arboretum, Ottawa, Canada.
 Späth supplied the Royal Botanic Garden Edinburgh in 1902 with three specimens each of U. fulva [:U. rubra] and U. Heyderi.
 The latter may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city (viz. the Wentworth Elm); the current list of Living Accessions held in the Garden per se does not list the plant.
 A tree listed as U. elliptica stood in the Ryston Hall arboretum, Norfolk, in the early 20th century.